sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 ## Introducing documentation & help mechanisms

-Around 30 minutes to an hour after team formation start to introduce the idea that participants should document their progress & ask others to help.
+Around 30 minutes to an hour after team formation, start to introduce the idea that participants should document their progress & ask others to help.

+Have regular document sprints (say, 1-2 min per hour).
+Keep them fun (e.g. change the soundscape for that documentation period).